 It is no secret that it is easier to keep a rabbit in a house than, for example, a dog or a cat.
 Although the animal is quite susceptible, it is smaller in size, unpretentious to food.
 However, even such small animals can become seriously ill.
 It is often due to improper care or conditions of detention, but not always.
 Consider the primary diseases of rabbits, in order, as they say, to know “the enemy in the face.”
 We pay special attention to their treatment.

-For each owner it is important, of course, first of all, that his animal is healthy and beautiful.
+For each owner, it is essential, of course, first of all, that his animal is healthy and beautiful.
 Therefore, the question of the most common ailments, as well as their treatment, is key to keeping rabbits.
-The most dangerous are infectious and parasitic types of diseases, because the animal’s life is always at stake.
-It is always important to remember here that the best treatment is prevention.
+The most dangerous are infectious and parasitic types of diseases because the animal’s life is always at stake.
+It is still important to remember here that the best treatment is prevention.
 And it really can not do without the advice and help of a specialist.